Matts-vdp/pixel-logic/README.md

 9. Rename *clipboard.json* to anything you want.
 10. Drag the file into the program window.
 11. Make sure the window has focus and press **I**.
 You should see your filename appear in the component list.
-12. place 3 of the new subcomponents.
+12. Place 3 of the new subcomponents.
 13. Connect them to each other.
-14. place a button and clock and connect them to the counters.
+14. Place a button and clock and connect them to the counters.

 You now know how to use subcomponents.